solliancenet/microsoft-postgresql-developer-guide/02_IntroToPostgreSQL/02_01_Introduction_to_PostgreSQL_on_Azure.md

 ![This diagram shows the cloud adoption strategy.](media/cloud-adoption-strategies.png "Cloud adoption strategy")

+In addition to the below information, you can reference [Choose the right PostgreSQL server option in Azure](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/overview-postgres-choose-server-options) for the latest information.
+This document outlines other considerations such as Total Cost of Ownership, Billing, Administration and migration time.

 #### IaaS (VMs)

 In the IaaS model, organizations deploy PostgreSQL on Azure Virtual Machines.
 This model allows the customer to choose when to patch the VM OS, the PostgreSQL engine, and install other software such as antivirus utilities when required.
 Microsoft is responsible for the underlying VM hardware that constitutes the Azure infrastructure.
 Customers are responsible for all other maintenance.